jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 There are generally 3 scenarios where we want to hide content:

 1. We want to hide content for everyone (including people using screen readers).
-1. We want to hide content visually (but not from screenreaders).
+1. We want to hide content visually (but not from screen readers).
-1. We want to hide content from screenreaders (but not visually).
+1. We want to hide content from screen readers (but not visually).

 ## Hiding content for everyone

 <!-- ### Usecase: -->

-Common situations where you want to hide content from everyone, including people navigating by keyboard and using screenreaders are closed navigation menus, tooltip text and collapsed accordions.
+Common situations where you want to hide content from everyone, including sighted keyboard users and people using screen readers, are closed navigation menus, tooltip text and collapsed accordions.

-Any of the styles below will  remove the content from the visual flow of the page, will be ignored by screen readers and will prevent keyboard users tabbing to the content.
+Each of the CSS styles below will prevent the element displaying visually on the page, will be ignored by screen readers, and will prevent keyboard users tabbing to the content.

 <!-- ### Method: -->
 <pre>
 <code class="language-css">
-{ display: none; }
+.hide-for-all { display: none; }
 </code>
 </pre>

 <pre>
 <code class="language-css">
-{ visibility: hidden; }
+.hide-for-all { visibility: hidden; }
 </code>
 </pre>

 <pre>
 <code class="language-css">
-{ width: 0px, height: 0px; }
+.hide-for-all { width: 0px, height: 0px; }
 </code>
 </pre>

+The difference between ```display: none``` and ```visibility: hidden``` is that hidden elements is not removed from the document flow, so will retain it's physical space on the page.

+A common mistake when hiding content is to use ```opacity: 0``` when the intention is for the content to be hidden for everyone.
+Although this styling makes the content invisible visually, the element is still announced by screen readers and potentially focusable by the keyboard.

 ## Hiding content visually

 There are two main situations when you want to hide content visually:

 - When you _never_ want the content to be visible on the page.
-- When you want the content to become visible when focused.
+- When you want the content to become visible when focused by the keyboard.

 ### Never visible

 There are times when the visual information in a design is not sufficient for screen readers users.
 A common example of this is form inputs that aren't given visual labels.

-Labels are imperitive for screen reader users to understand and successfully complete forms.
+Labels are crucial for screen reader users to understand and successfully complete forms.
 So in a situation like this you could visually hide the label with CSS.

 The most commonly accepted practice for modern browser support is using clip-rect.